Texas Retirement Guide

-Texas, the Lone Star state, had an estimated 26 million people in 2013 and is growing very fast.
+Texas, the Lone Star state, had an estimated 27.5 million people in 2015 and is growing very fast.
 The median age is several years younger than the rest of the U.S. - a youthful 34.3, and 11.7% of the population is 65 or older.
 Texas has friendly people and a slower pace of life that is easy to get used to.
 Austin is the capital city; there are several other large cities including Dallas, San Antonio, and Houston.
 There are also many nice small towns and rural areas.
 The Wikipedia entry for Texas has more interesting facts.
+Updated Dec.
+2016.

 The Texas climate is humid-sub tropical, strongly influenced by the Gulf of Mexico.
 Summers are hot and humid with frequent thunderstorms.
 Winters are mild, particularly in southern Texas.